Internet in Australia: Network neutrality

 In 2006 the top three ISPs stated that they did not discriminate between peer-to-peer internet activity and normal internet activity.
 Peer-to-peer activity is counted towards a customer's limit and if the customer exceeds that limit then they will have their account shaped.
 However, Unwired and iBurst confirmed at the same time that they do shape peer-to-peer activity to "smooth the flow of data".
 In 2007 Optus changed their policy so that uploads as well as downloads would be counted towards the customers limit.
 This has been seen as a move to curb the amount of peer-to-peer activity, since other services which upload such as multiplayer computer games are not counted towards the limit if played through certain servers.

 IPv6

-With the Asia-Pacific Network Information Centre's Geoff Huston stating that IPv4 addresses will be exhausted prior to October 2010, IPv6 is becoming increasingly important in the future of Australian Internet connectivity.
-Despite several companies having applied for allocations of the new addresses, presently only a small number organisations have provided retail-IPv6 offerings to their end-customers; Apex Telecom and Internode both claim to being the first to offer IPv6 at a retail level.
-Wholesalers and Educational Networks have also been supplying IPv6 being PIPE Networks, Vocus and AARNet.
+With the Asia-Pacific Network Information Centre's Geoff Huston stating that IPv4 addresses will be exhausted prior to October 2010, IPv6 was becoming increasingly important in the future of Australian Internet connectivity.

+By 2011, despite several companies having applied for allocations of the new addresses, only a small number of organisations had provided retail-IPv6 offerings to their end-customers; Apex Telecom and Internode both claim to being the first to offer IPv6 at a retail level.
+Wholesalers and Educational Networks had also been supplying IPv6 being PIPE Networks, Vocus and AARNet.

+Now though, many providers provide IPv6 retail services to customers including AAPT, Telstra, Optus, Vocus_Group, and VirtuTel.